cdfq152313/GodotSharpKit/README.md

 ## OnReadyRun:

-This attribute is used to mark a method that will be called in a specific order during the _Ready() method.
+This attribute is used to mark a method that will be called in a specific order during the OnReady() method.
 The generated code will invoke these methods in ascending order based on the specified priority.

 Given